 Now that your teeth are healthy, you want them to look good.
 Having a mouth free from decay and cavities still isn’t good enough if you’re walking around with a yellow smile.
 But there’s good news: there are several natural ways to whiten your teeth as well.

-Oil pulling will work to whiten your teeth, and baking soda has natural whitening properties, which is why it’s a popular ingredient in many toothpastes already.
+Baking soda has natural whitening properties, which is why it’s a popular ingredient in many toothpastes already.
 You aren’t going to notice anything overnight, but if you brush with baking soda consistently you will notice a change over time.

 Hydrogen peroxide, the same product used in many home whitening kits, is another household remedy you can use to whiten your teeth.
 However, you do need to be cautious using hydrogen peroxide because there are questions about its safety.
 Make sure you’re using a 1.5% or 3% solution.
 It's usually sold as a 3% solution, and you can dilute that to a 1.5% solution if you desire.